sohamlanke/ID-Card-generator-and-mailer/README.md

 # ID-Card-generator-and-mailer
-Generates ID cards and mails it to the specified email
+Generates ID cards and mails it to the specified emails